 I have several books from my childhood that are personal treasures.
 A dog-eared, tear stained copy of Little Women, and the classic, Winnie the Pooh, complete with poetry,”They’re changing guard at Buckingham Palace, Christopher Robin went down with Alice…”

 Illuminated manuscripts are an additional passion.
 I own several facsimiles of medieval manuscripts and the detail is astounding.
 Recently I acquired a copy of Carl Jung’s, Red Book.
 It has the quality of an illuminated manuscript and Jung’s wisdom and images are breathtaking.
 It’s one of those books that must be savored over time, like a rich meal, morsel by morsel.
 There’s simply too much to digest.

 Books are sacred containers, not only for the author’s story, but also as vessels recording particular historical moments in time and place.
 The quality of the paper, the weight of the cover, the scent of the ink…all of these elements are a reflection of the culture and era when the book was created.
-If you enjoy the wonders of paper and the craft of book making I suggest you take a look at my Book of Wonderment course.

 Though modern technology has blessed us with the portability of ebooks, I pray there will always be “real” books to enjoy.
 Nothing can replace the sensual quality of turning a page or the feeling of a book resting in the lap.